-4.10.6 Conditional Updates
+14.5.3 Conditional Updates

 The execution of a transaction can be made conditional on certain triples existing in the store.
+This is done by specifying the triples or triple patterns to be matched on the ExistencePreconditions property of the UpdateTransactionData class.

-The following example updates the productCode property of a resource only if its current value is 640.
+The following example updates the productCode property of a resource only if its current value is 640: